balogunkehinde13/requirement-analysis/README.md

 - **Specification:** Documenting the requirements in a clear, detailed, and structured format (e.g., Software Requirement Specification – SRS).
 - **Validation:** Ensuring that requirements are accurate, feasible, and testable.

-### Importance in the SDLC
-1. **Clarity and Alignment:** Provides a shared understanding between stakeholders and developers, reducing miscommunication.
+## Why is Requirement Analysis Important?

+Requirement Analysis is a critical step in the Software Development Lifecycle (SDLC) because it lays the foundation for the entire project.
+Without a clear understanding of requirements, development efforts risk misalignment, delays, and increased costs.
+Below are three key reasons why it is so important:

+1. **Prevents Miscommunication and Misunderstanding**
+   Requirement analysis ensures that both stakeholders and developers have a shared understanding of what needs to be built.
+This reduces ambiguity and minimizes the risk of delivering a product that doesn’t meet user expectations.

+2. **Saves Time and Reduces Costs**
-2. **Cost and Time Efficiency:** Detecting and correcting issues at the requirement stage is much cheaper than fixing them later in development.
+   Identifying and resolving issues during the requirement stage is much more cost-effective than fixing them later in design, development, or testing.
+Clear requirements streamline the development process and prevent unnecessary rework.
-3. **Scope Management:** Prevents scope creep by defining clear boundaries for what will (and will not) be included in the system.
-4. **Quality Assurance:** Establishes a baseline for designing test cases, ensuring the final product meets user expectations.
-5. **Risk Reduction:** Identifies potential challenges early, allowing teams to plan mitigations before development begins.

-In summary, requirement analysis is **crucial to building the right product** not just building the product right.
-It sets the direction for design, development, testing, and deployment, making it one of the most critical stages of the SDLC.
+3. **Supports Quality and Testability**
+   Well-defined requirements serve as the basis for designing effective test cases.
+This ensures that the final product can be validated against stakeholder needs and business objectives, ultimately improving software quality.